apache/pulsar/site2/docs/security-kerberos.md

 ### Broker side configuration.

-The broker side configuration file is the same to above `broker.conf`, no need special configuration for Pulsar Proxy.
+The broker side configuration file is the same with the above `broker.conf`, you do not need special configuration for Pulsar Proxy.

 ```
 authenticationEnabled=true